amitdubeyup/scd-work-trial/README.md

-# SCD Work Trial - Django Implementation ✅ COMPLETE
+# SCD Work Trial - Django Implementation

 This project implements a comprehensive **Slowly Changing Dimensions (SCD) abstraction layer** for Django ORM with SQLite, successfully addressing all requirements from the Mercor SCD Work Trial.